trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 <details scheme='warning'>
 <summary>Why is my answer different?</summary>
 Notice that different executions could lead to different outputs.
 Text generation process has two components: a deterministic model that estimates different probabilities for different words, and a sampling process that selects a word.
-While the model is deterministic, the sampling process is not.
+The sampling process introduces randomness.
+We can make the output consistent by setting <a href="https://beta.openai.com/docs/api-reference/completions/create#completions/create-temperature">temperature</a> to 0.
 </details>

 The model likely failed.
 Does that mean the model is incapable for answering this type of question?
 Not necessarily.
 We will dive into techniques we can use to improve model results.